attilaks/push_swap/README.md

 As a bonus I made a graphical visualization of the sorting process.
 If one wants to see it, he should type:

 ARG=`ruby -e "puts (-50..49).to_a.shuffle.join(' ')"`; ./push_swap $ARG | ./checker -v $ARG

+If no visualization needed, just don't use the "-v" flag.